 But it is much harder for beginners to find their way around binoculars and to understand the various features, terms, and their importance in what makes a good set of binoculars.

-Often magnification is promoted as the most important criterion.
+Often the magnification is promoted as the most important criteria.
 But there are more essential features.
 The optical performance depends on high-quality glass, clever design, and precise workmanship.

-Only when the properties of the glass, the coatings, and the mechanics harmonize with each other, will you get a good pair of binoculars, which produce high-resolution and sharp images without color distortion.
+Only when the properties of the glass, the coatings, and the mechanics harmonize with each other, will you get a good pair of binoculars, which produces high-resolution and sharp images without color distortion.

 The nice thing about binoculars and their optical performance is that it entirely depends on physics and the laws of optics.